 The University Advising office’s goal is to provide accurate and accessible advising to all students to help them plan well to meet all graduation requirements and begin to prepare for their careers and lives after graduation.
 The office oversees the Madison Advising Peers (MAP) program.
 MAPs are JMU students who work in conjunction with faculty advisors by providing supplemental academic advising information and assist other JMU undergraduate students who may have general advising questions, but don't know where to go.
 A MAP can be a supportive and friendly resource for students who feel overwhelmed and confused.

-The Learning Centers offer individualized help to any students wishing to improve their reading, writing, and oral communication, math and science skills.
+The Learning Centers offer one-to-one academic skills help to students working on specific classes in math and science as well as university-wide assignments and academic skills in writing, English language, communication, and digital communication.
 Located on the 1st floor of the Student Success Center.
 Types of assistance available:

 - Peer Assisted Study Sessions provides supplemental instruction by peers in specific courses.
 Check the website for a complete list of courses.